klimereo/sWords-annotator/README.md

 ### DataReader Class

-The DataReader class provides utility methods for reading files.
+The `DataReader` class provides utility methods for reading files.

 #### read_file Method

-The read_file method reads the content of a file and returns it as a string.
+The `read_file` method reads the content of a file and returns it as a string:

 ```
 file_path = "path/to/file.txt"